Is literature-based homeschooling the right method for your family?

 Disclosure: This post contains affiliate links that will benefit the author.
 All opinions are always my own.

-Use a packaged literature-based homeschooling curriculum.
+1. Use a packaged literature-based curriculum

 The easiest way to get started using literature-based homeschool curricula is to choose a packaged literature-based curricula.
 There are many of these available.
 Most come with a complete set of books, as well as a teaching guide and any kind of student books needed.
 Here are a few that I’ve tried and really enjoyed.